pkrishna1801/how-to-train-your-LLM/README.md

 # How to Train Your Dragon (LLM) for Product Recommendation

-In this post, i have explained my approach for building a product recommendation system using Large Language Models (LLMs).
+In this post, I will explained my approach for building a product recommendation system using Large Language Models (LLMs).
 We begin with our current method using Retrieval-Augmented Generation (RAG), identify its limitations, and then present a structured path toward training and evolving a more personalized recommender system using Reinforcement Learning from Human Interaction (RLHI).

 ---